lipanski/slow-down/README.md

   c.retry_strategy = :linear

   # Redis can be configured either directly, by setting a Redis instance to this
-  # variable or via the REDIS_URL environment variable or via the redis_url
+  # variable, or via the REDIS_URL environment variable or via the redis_url
-  # configuration.
+  # setting.
   c.redis = nil

-  # Configure Redis via the instances' URL.
+  # Configure Redis via the instance URL.
   c.redis_url = nil

   # The Redis namespace to apply to all locks.